A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: Introduction

-There are also some results doing this direction for both the 3-D compressible and incompressible Euler equations \cite{C3,CY,LXY2,XY2,XY3,Alber,TX}.
+There are also some results doing this direction for both the 3-D compressible and incompressible Euler equations \cite{C3,CY,XY2,XY3,Alber,TX}.
 In particular, Xin and Yin \cite{XY3} developed a decomposition of the Euler equations for the uniqueness proof of the symmetric transonic shock solution and showed that the pressure satisfies a second order elliptic equation.
 They also studied the properties of the shock front.
-In \cite{LXY2}, they extended their techniques to obtain the uniqueness results in the case of variable end pressure.
 In \cite{C3}, the author studied the transonic shock problems in 3-D nozzle with a general section, where he gave a decomposition of Euler equations in which the elliptic part and hyperbolic part is separated at the level of principle.
 To deal with the loss of derivative in the velocity field, the author first obtained the vorticity by solving transport equations, then the velocity field was obtained by solving an elliptic system with complex boundary conditions.
 However, it seems difficult to apply these techniques to construct a subsonic Euler flow in a 3-D bounded nozzle.
 In \cite{Alber}, the author formulated an inflow-outflow problem for 3-D incompressible Euler system by prescribing the Bernoulli's function, the normal component of the vorticity field at the inlet of the flow region and the normal component of the velocity field on the whole boundary of the flow region.
 The velocity field is obtained by solving a first order elliptic system.
 Tang and Xin \cite{TX} have identified a class of additional boundary conditions for the vorticities and established the existence and uniqueness of solutions with non-vanishing vorticity for the three dimensional stationary incompressible Euler equations on simply connected bounded three dimensional domains with smooth boundary.